 Day Trips from Seville Spain

 Seville is a beautiful city; I studied abroad there and lived in the city for a month.
-Here are 6 day trips that we took from Seville.
+If you are staying in Seville for a couple of days read 3 days in Seville, Spain.
+If you are staying longer than a few days, here are 6 day trips that we took from Seville.

 1. Palos de la Frontera